Exelord/wazapp/packages/@wazapp/core/README.md

 export default MyApp;
 ```

-### Container
+### Owner

-The containers serves as a global registry for your application.
+The owner serves as a global registry for your application.
 It exposes two methods: `lookup` and `register`.
 Usually, you dont need to worry about them but may become hand if you would like to pre initialize your own service.

-Container is used by `@wazapp/component` to access and lazy instantiate services.
+Owner is used by `@wazapp/component` to access and lazy instantiate services.

 #### Methods